elimbaum/backscatter-capstone/README.md

 ## Caveats and Future Work

-After many unsuccessful and unreliable tests, we realized (or at least suspect) that due to the short distances used in this demonstration, poor performance was occurring when the backscatter antenna was in a node (or null) of the transmitting tone.
+After many unreliable tests, we realized (or at least suspect) that due to the short distances used in this demonstration, poor performance was occurring when the backscatter antenna was in a node (or null) of the transmitting tone.
 The radio waves are not traveling far enough for multi-path effects to make a difference, and since the illumination signal is a single sine wave, there will exist some nulls in the signal strength.
 We solved this problem by ensuring the backscatter sensor was some multiple of the wavelength away from both the TX and RX sensors (here, about 33 cm).
 In more realistic environments, frequency hopping or spread-spectrum modulation could help mitigate this problem.

 We are also interested in exploring more robust, higher bitrate transmissions.
 As mentioned above, there are many physical layer modulation schemes, such as FSK or PSK, that could enable faster transmission.
 Frequency-swept chirps, as used by LoRa communications, have shown success in backscatter systems, with particularly impressive performance over long distances.
 However, different RF hardware (such as *reactive* components) would be required (as well as a high-precision digital timer), particularly to enable phase shifts.
+Even so, we caution that high bandwidth communications will likely not be possible with backscatter: since the returned power is much lower than a normal radio transmitter, the channel capacity is necessarily limited.

 Additionally, more complex coding schemes (rather than FM0) would allow for a greater symbol rate and more efficient clock recovery; error correction would also be an improvement over naive sequence number checking.

 ## Conclusion

 Backscatter technology will not replace standard wireless transmission in areas where it is currently used.
 However, due to its low cost, power, and size requirements, it has the potential to revolutionize distributed and covert sensing applications.
 We demonstrate a prototype backscatter sensing module that is able to wirelessly transmit 1000 bps of data over distances of about a meter.
 For applications where low-bitrate communications are acceptable, we hope that future research could significant increase the maximum transmission distance.
 Alternatively, the maximum bitrate of the system could be improved, opening up the possibility for other kinds of communications data, such as text or audio.

+### Possible Use Cases

+#### Distributed Sensing

+Consider a hypothetical scenario where a DoD sponsor wishes to monitor vehicle traffic in a large area.
+Rather than installing thousands of vibration sensors with high-power transmitters (say, cellular modems), low power *backscatter* sensors could be distributed across the area.
+These sensors would have much longer lifespans (and be harder to detect); from time to time, friendly vehicles could drive by and offload data from the sensors.

+Or, perhaps backscatter sensors could be attached to a field of sonobuoys.
+Rather than having the transmit data back to air platforms, the buoys could use backscatter to relay data to overflying receivers.
+This would enable significantly longer operating lifespans, given power supply constraints.

+#### Covert Sensing

+Backscatter sensing also has benefits for covert sensing, since no RF emissions can be detected when an illuminating tone is not present.
+Consider a facility which the U.S. government suspects of manufacturing nuclear or chemical weapons.
+An appropriate backscatter sensor could be hidden outside of the facility and take measurements when trucks are entering or exiting, storing the data for later retrieval during periods of low activity, when a drone could be flown past.
+Notably, even when the drone returns to collect data, the adversary will only be able to detect the illuminating tone; detecting the weak backscattered signal hidden next to the illuminating tone will be much more challenging.
+Or, a fixed station with highly directional antennas could be installed at a nearby listening post; this setup could prove beneficial for contested or heavily-monitored areas.